 Counseling can help you recognize the reasons WHY you eat, and help you address them in a real way.
 Together, we can focus on whole health rather than weight loss….a goal that will mean more for you and your loved ones, as you embrace life differently.

-I usually take a team approach to treating disordered eating, which might include seeing a registered dietician, talking with your primary care physician, and adding some other holistic therapies, like Accupuncture or Yoga.
+I usually take a team approach to treating disordered eating, which might include seeing a registered dietician, talking with your primary care physician, and adding some other holistic therapies, like Acupuncture or Yoga.
 Together with your team, we can work towards 'health at every size".
 Learn more about 'Health At Every Size".
+I truly believe that all bodies are amazing & strive to help women towards acceptance and self-love.

 Some signs of Binge Eating Disorder include: